-he Tax Cuts and Jobs Act (TCJA) reduces the rates for all individual income tax brackets except 35% and 10%, which remain the same, and adjusts the income ranges each bracket covers.
-(See Chart 7 on page 24.)
-These rates apply to "ordinary income," which generally includes salary, income from self-employment or business activities, interest, and distributions from tax-deferred retirement accounts.
-There are other taxes you need to keep in mind as well, such as the AMT and employment taxes.
-If possible, try to control to your tax advantage the timing of your ordinary income as well as your deductible expenses - which might be significantly reduced under the TCJA.
+Planning for income and deductions can be a challenge post-TCJA ven though tax rates on "ordinary income" generally went down under the Tax Cuts and Jobs Act (TCJA), these rates are still higher than those that apply to much of your investment income.
+So careful tax planning remains critical.
+Ordinary income generally includes salary, income from self-employment or business activities, interest, and distributions from tax-deferred retirement accounts.
+Some of it may also be subject to employment tax, or you may have to pay the alternative minimum tax (AMT), under which different tax rates apply.
+If possible, try to control to your tax advantage the timing of your ordinary income as well as your deductible expenses (which might be significantly reduced under the TCJA).